There’s an argument in the fitness world that you can either choose to lose fat OR gain muscle.

 Most people do this by jumping on the scale.
 This can be “okay,” but it’s only going to tell part of the story.

-Despite weighing more, you could potentially have a better physique.
+Despite weighing the same, you could potentially have an improved physique.

 That’s why in addition to jumping on the scale, I would also encourage you to take progress photos.